NortonLifeLock Inc. (NLOK) upgraded Issued by Wall Street Gurus

-NortonLifeLock Inc. (NASDAQ:NLOK) went down by -0.78% from its latest closing price compared to the recent 1-year high of $30.92.
-The company’s stock price has collected -6.33% of loss in the last five trading sessions.
+NortonLifeLock Inc. (NASDAQ:NLOK) went up by 1.86% from its latest closing price compared to the recent 1-year high of $30.92.
+The company’s stock price has collected 3.61% of gains in the last five trading sessions.
 The Wall Street Journal reported on 08/11/21 that Dogecoin, Coinbase, McAfee, eBay: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in NortonLifeLock Inc. (NASDAQ :NLOK) Right Now?

-NortonLifeLock Inc. (NASDAQ:NLOK) scored a price-to-earnings ratio above its average ratio, recording 17.87 x from its present earnings ratio.
-Plus, the 36-month beta value for NLOK is at 0.62.
+NortonLifeLock Inc. (NASDAQ:NLOK) scored a price-to-earnings ratio above its average ratio, recording 18.52 x from its present earnings ratio.
+Plus, the 36-month beta value for NLOK is at 0.61.
+Opinions of the stock are interesting as 1 analysts out of 6 who provided ratings for NortonLifeLock Inc. declared the stock was a “buy,” while 2 rated the stock as “overweight,” 2 rated it as “hold,” and 0 as “sell.”

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.